pchiusano/pchiusano.github.io/_posts/2014-11-13-program-as-ui.markdown

 We typically think of programs as being represented by their textual form.
 If we want to produce a UI, we write a program *whose output* is some sort of renderable graphical object---perhaps a pile of HTML/CSS/JS.
 Let's consider this a form of compilation from our program to our graphical object, `G`.
 Like most forms of compilation, changes to the compiled output can't be trivially reflected back into our source program.
 As a result, we tend to think of edits and interactivity on `G` as _being distinct from the activity of editing our program_.
 Put another way, we think of interaction with a UI as being a fundamentally different activity than programming.

 That is how we typically think of things, but there's another perspective---the UI *is* a program.
 We don't write a program to produce a UI, we write a program that *is* a UI.
 That is, the UI is simply a specific kind of rendering of a program, and interacting with the UI is, quite literally, programming.
-I don't mean that it's analogous to programming, I mean that it *is* programming.
+I don't mean that it's analogous to programming, I mean that it *is* programming, in the sense that the user's interaction with the UI is directly mapped to edits of an underlying program.

 This probably doesn't make much sense, so I'm hoping a few demonstrations will clarify.
 Please excuse the ugliness of these UIs (which is "easy" to fix) and try to see through to the underlying ideas.